Computer data storage: Compression

 Data compression methods allow in many cases (such as a database) to represent a string of bits by a shorter bit string ("compress") and reconstruct the original string ("decompress") when needed.
 This utilizes substantially less storage (tens of percent) for many types of data at the cost of more computation (compress and decompress when needed).
 Analysis of the trade-off between storage cost saving and costs of related computations and possible delays in data availability is done before deciding whether to keep certain data compressed or not.

 Vulnerability and reliability

 Distinct types of data storage have different points of failure and various methods of predictive failure analysis.
 Vulnerabilities that can instantly lead to total loss are head crashing on mechanical hard drives and failure of electronic components on flash storage.

 Redundancy

 Redundancy allows the computer to detect errors in coded data (for example, a random bit flip due to random radiation) and correct them based on mathematical algorithms.
 The cyclic redundancy check (CRC) method is typically used in communications and storage for error detection.
-Redundancy solutions include storage replication, disk mirroring and RAID (Redundant Array of Independent Disks).
+Redundancy solutions include storage replication, disk mirroring and redundant array of independent disks (RAID).